-C. Risk Mitigation Factors: Equity:
+C. Risk Mitigation Strategies:

+Equity:

-- Liquidity Risk: The fund will try to maintain a proper asset-liability match to ensure redemption payments are made on time and not affected by illiquidity of the underlying stocks.
-FISCF will endeavour to invest in a mix of Smaller Companies and Other Companies stocks (as defined in the asset allocation) and also try to maintain a portion of investments in cash & liquid assets. - Concentration Risk: The scheme will endeavour to have a well-diversified equity portfolio comprising stocks across various sectors of the economy.
-This would aid in managing concentration risk and sector-specific risks. - Generally, diversification across market cap segments also aids in managing volatility and ensuring adequate liquidity at all times. - Derivatives Risk: The fund will endeavour to maintain adequate controls to monitor the derivatives transactions entered into.
+- Liquidity Risk: The fund will try to maintain a proper asset-liability match to ensure redemption payments are made on time and not affected by illiquidity of the underlying stocks. - Concentration Risk: The scheme will endeavour to have a well-diversified equity portfolio comprising stocks across various sectors of the economy.
+This would aid in managing concentration risk and sector-specific risks.
+Generally, diversification across market cap segments also aids in managing volatility and ensuring adequate liquidity at all times. - Derivatives Risk: The fund will endeavour to maintain adequate controls to monitor the derivatives transactions entered into.